mezis/mezis.github.com/_drafts/learning-part-2.md

   the properties in our inventory are in larger cities; and
-- _lead time_, the number of days between user's activity and their desired trip date, which is heavily skewed towards small values (as with many online activites, people seem to favour the last-minute purchases).
+- _lead time_, the number of days between user's activity and their desired trip date, which is heavily skewed towards small values (as with many online activities, people seem to favour the last-minute purchases).

 We rescale both inputs using a log filter, resulting in both cases in a quasi-uniform distribution; we then re-train our group of networks.
-Finally, we compare the results of this experiment (X7 below) to the networks with the original inputs:
+Finally, we compare the results of this experiment (_X7_ below) to the networks with the original inputs:

 <figure>